userver: Writing your first HTTP server

 using HttpHandlerBase::HttpHandlerBase;

-std::string HandleRequestThrow(const server::http::HttpRequest& request, server::request::RequestContext&)
+std::string HandleRequest(server::http::HttpRequest& request, server::request::RequestContext&) const override;

 };